 Mr. Bruce Bartrop joined his father in 1952 and the family company was subsequently incorporated.
 Mr. Bruce Bartrop assumed the position as Managing Director in 1964.
 With a number of further absorptions of other established real estate agencies the company continued to grow.

 Members of the firm have always been involved in real estate industry matters.
 Not only through the Ballarat Real Estate Institute Branch, but throughout Victoria, Australia and overseas through the International Real estate Federation.
 The late Edgar Bartrop was a founding member of what is now "The Real Estate Institute of Victoria."
-Both he and Bruce Bartrop are past Presidents of the Institute - holding the distinction of being the only members outside the metropolitan area with offices West of Melbourne to ever be elected to the position.
+Both he and Bruce Bartrop are past Presidents of the Institute - holding the distinction of being the only members outside the metropolitan area with offices West of Melbourne to ever be elected to the position until 2011.
 Both have also been awarded life membership of the Institute, Edgar in 1972 and Bruce in 2002.

 The First House in Ballarat

 It is fitting that the office of Bartrop Real Estate stands on the site of the first house in the City of Ballarat, erected by Mr. James Meek in 1852 when bullock hide and stringy bark were said to be the mainstays of the country.
 Mr. Meek paid 50 pounds to a man for splitting the slabs of which the walls of the house were built.
 The aboriginal camp in the background between Mr. Meeks house and what is now Armstrong Street Sth and the other details are all realities which make a complete historic picture showing what our world famed and beautiful city was like in 1852 just two years before the Eureka Stockade Rebellion.

 Imagine a city where the air is clean and the countryside green; a place where the rewards are high and the cost of housing is affordable.